 The disadvantage of course is that, especially in the case of start-ups, early exposure of the idea can lead to imitators popping up with similar projects while having a lack of traditional investors can also mean bypassing the opportunity to receive professional feedback on a proposed business model.
 Long-term financing via crowdfunding is also tricky.

 There are large opportunities for crowdfunding projects that deal with development, climate change and environmental protection.
 In this arena, private engagement comes to the fore, circumventing the need to rely on government and industry to act.
-For example, jewellery company Half United which donates half it's profits to fighting global hunger has been able to establish itself thanks to a crowdfunding campaign via social good platform, 33Needs.
+For example, jewellery company Half United which donates half of its profits to fighting global hunger has been able to establish itself thanks to a crowdfunding campaign via social good platform, 33Needs.

 Not so long ago, it was difficult for innovative, green tech projects to source funding with many financial investors often wary of backing such initiatives.
 Crowdfunding is helping to build a tech-driven grassroots movement through which entrepreneurs and researchers are able to bring their projects to life as can be seen with solar energy crowdfunding platform SunFunder, which connects small solar projects with individual investors and claims to have raised more than 380,000 USD for all its partner projects.